christophgil/ZIPsFS/README.md

 List (Incomplete) of root path properties:

 - ``path-prefix=dir/subdir/subsubdir``  Files in this root are accessible  with paths starting with  <mount-point>/dir/subdir/subsubdir/.
 The last path component of the mount point can be set as path prefix simply by omitting the trailing slash.
-- ``one-file-system=1``   Mount points or  symbolic links expanded in ZIPsFS can point outside this file system.
-This is prevented with this  property.
-Consider this property when the ZIPsFS file system is accessible from other computers.
+- ``one-file-system=1``   Mount points or  symbolic links expanded in ZIPsFS can lead outside this file system and may expose sensitive files.
+   With this  property, only files of the same file system will be shown.
+Nested mount points will be hidden.
+Consider this property when the ZIPsFS file system is exported.
 - ``follow-symlinks=1`` Symlinks are expanded within ZIPsFS.
 Dangerous!
 Consider combining with ``@one-file-system=1``.
+Expansion of symlinks with targets (realpath) outside the root path is controled by the configurable function
+  ``config_allow_expand_symlink(orig_path,expanded_path)``.

 - ``immutable=1``  In the respective file tree, no files are changed, deleted or created.
 This optimizes caching.
 Cached file attributs and listings will not expire.
 - ``worm=1``       File tree is write-once-read-many.
 Same consequence as above.
 - ``preload=1``    Before reading file content,  files are downloaded to the first file tree.
 Useful for remote files.